Naomi Nover: Relationship with other journalists

 Nover was known to be physically and verbally abusive towards journalists and others.
-While part of the press gaggle accompanying President of the United States Ronald Reagan to Xian, China, she pushed a Chinese guard with her umbrella who had blocked her path.
+While part of the press gaggle accompanying President of the United States Ronald Reagan to Xi'an, China, she pushed a Chinese guard with her umbrella who had blocked her path.
 The confrontation was deescalated when Detroit News correspondent Gary Schuster displayed a United States dollar to the guard and implied that the portrait of George Washington on it was, in fact, a portrait of Nover who was "a very important person".
 On another occasion, she publicly prayed for God to strike dead the Baltimore Sun's Nancy Schwerzler, whose hair annoyed her.
 When Los Angeles Times photojournalist Bernie Boston positioned himself in a way that interfered with Nover's attempt to photograph Ronald Reagan and Mother Teresa, Nover began beating him with her umbrella "as President Reagan and Mother Teresa looked on in total amazement".
 On yet another occasion, during the presidency of Jimmy Carter, Nover – responding to a perceived slight – assaulted the Baltimore Sun's Carl Leubsdorf with her purse and then, when he retreated, gave chase.